RicktoriousLimited/fuzzy-guide/README.md

 - `php-app/`: Standalone PHP web application implementing the NSCTX playground and CLI tooling.
 - `Main.txt`: Original mathematical description of NSCTX.
 - `requirements.txt`: Python dependencies for the demo.
+- `php-app/data/adaptation.json`: Small scenario used by the transfer-learning helper.

 ## Notes